Air Coolers vs AIO Coolers Introduction

 MSI has sponsored our new testbed with the MAG Z490 TOMAHAWK motherboard.
 You can click here to read my take on this motherboard.

 Intel has sponsored our new testbed with Core i7 10700k.
-Click here to read my take on the Intel CPU.

 Texon-Ware has sponsored our new testbed with T-Force NIGHTHAWK RGB DDR4 2x8GB @ 3200MHz CL 16 kit.
-You can click here to read my take on this kit.

-bequiet! has sponsored us with their straight power 11 850W Platinum PSU which has powered our new testbed.
+be quiet! has sponsored us with their straight power 11 850W Platinum PSU which has powered our new testbed.

 I had wanted to test these coolers inside the chassis to make our results closer to real-world usage.
 Unfortunately, my doctor has not yet allowed me to lift or move heavy items owing to my hip joint injury and its complication which is why I had to drop this idea and stick to the open-air bench setup.
 Apology for that!
 Yup, things are not settling well with Necrosis on the femoral head!